 The practical part of the examination will be held during two consecutive days and includes four written sections.
 The examination is based on diagnostic images of real clinical cases and consists of written reports with 9-11 cases examined per section.

-Bylaws Effective (last updated) June 2023 They are divided into four sections as follows:
+They are divided into four sections as follows:

 5.3.1 Small Animal Track Practical Examination